om14-rgb/url-shortner/README.md

 # Bitly Clone - URL Shortener

-A full-stack URL shortener application inspired by Bitly, built with **Spring Boot** for the backend and **React.js** for the frontend.
+A full-stack URL shortener application inspired by Bitly, built with **Spring Boot** for the backend.
 This project allows users to shorten long URLs, track click counts, and manage their shortened links.